h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-sradius.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

+The Token field MUST be different for every unique packet sent over a particular SRADIUS connection.
+This unique value can be used to match responses to requests, and to identify duplicate requests.
+Other than those two requirements, there is no special meaning for the Token field.

 ### Sending Packets

 The Token field MUST change for every new SRADIUS packet which is sent.
 For DTLS transport, it is possible to send duplicate packets, in which case the Token MUST NOT be changed when a duplicate packet is sent.